From Little Acorns, Mighty Oaks Grow

 Important Class Information

 PE: This takes place on a Thursday afternoon.
-Please send your child into school with their PE kits and remove jewellery if they are unable to remove it themselves.
+Please send your child into school in their PE kits and remove jewellery if they are unable to remove it themselves.

 Reading: Please remember to keep reading with your child every night.
 Even if they are able readers please ask them questions and discuss what they are reading.
 We would like children to read at least 5 times a week.
 Just a quick note in their reading record book, together with a parent/carer signature, will earn them rewards such as team points.

-Maths Homework will be given out on a Thursday to be completed and returned by the following Monday.
+Maths Homework: This is given out on a Thursday to be completed and returned by the following Monday.
 Please ensure your child completes all of their homework every week.

 Grammar Homework for Y6 is given out on a Monday and is to be completed and returned by Thursday.
 Please ensure your child completes all of their homework every week.